 All notifications configured in the program preferences are common and used for all hosts.
-For example, e-mail recipients configured on the E-Mail Options page of the preferences are used for all hosts.
+For example, e-mail recipients configured on the Recipients page of the preferences are used for all hosts.

 Now let's assume you need to send e-mails to different addresses for a specific group of hosts.
 Ping Monitor allows overriding common settings and using individual settings for hosts and groups.
 You may open a host or a group for editing and specify custom notifications settings and e-mail recipients Pic 3.

-Using this feature, you may, for example, enable quality notifications for all hosts in a specific group, while no notifications of quality changes will be sent for other hosts.
-Alternatively, you may specify a list of e-mail recipients for all hosts, override it for a specific group that will use different recipients, and specify still different recipients for a host in the group.
+Using this feature, you may, for example, enable notifications on state change events for all hosts in a specific group, while no notifications of state changes will be sent for other hosts.
+Or you may specify a list of e-mail recipients for all hosts, override it for a specific group that will use different recipients, and specify still different recipients for a host in the group.